rammahajan009/GoogleAnalyticsPOC/STICKY_SCROLLVIEW_README.md

 ---

 **Note**: This component is designed to work with React Native's core APIs and doesn't require additional dependencies beyond the standard React Native installation.
+The sticky tabs functionality uses React Native's built-in `stickyHeaderIndices` prop for optimal performance.